oetiker/sourcey-buildpack/README.md

 In order for your application to integrate with the cloudfoundry infrastructure, you want to json decode the content of the environment variables `VCAP_SERVICES` and `VCAP_APPLICATION`.

+## Debugging

+If things are not going according to plan.
+You can put the folling variables into your `SourceyBuild.sh` file.

+`SOURCEY_VERBOSE=1` will cause all output generated at build time to be sent to STDOUT.
+Note that this does look like an environment variable, but infact the compile script runs grep on your SourceyBuild.sh to find it.

+`SOURCEY_REBUILD=1` will ignore any cached copy of your binaries.

 ## Example